AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/FAQ.md

 -   Cause

-    ossClient is not disabled.
+    ossClient is not shut down.

 -   Solution

-    You can disable the ossClient that is executed or use the single instance mode.
+    You can shut down the ossClient that is executed or use the single instance mode.

 ## What do I do if OSS SDK for Java stops responding when OSS SDK for Java is called?